Getting Started with Online Learning

 Verifying Your Course Attendance

 You MUST establish contact with your professor during the drop/add period of the semester – failure to do so may cause you to be dropped from the course.
 Log into your course in D2L to access the course instructional package and directions for starting the course.
 If there are no directions or you are unsure what to do, send an e-mail to the professor for more information on the class, make sure you identify the course in which you are enrolled.
-If you are unsuccessful in reaching your professor, contact the Help Desk or (843) 349-5340.
+If you are unsuccessful in reaching your professor, contact TECH Central at (843) 349-8324.
 Do NOT wait for the professor to contact you!

 To Progress in the Course

 You should log into your course no less than once every week.
 Important dates should be listed in your course instructional package and found on the course calendar in D2L.
 You should submit work and take tests by the deadlines established.
 If you fail to meet deadlines or miss making contact with your professor for a week, the professor may drop you for “absences.”
 It is your responsibility to keep your professor informed about your participation in the class.
 If you must miss a deadline notify the professor in advance.